Why is it that your broccoli goes bad within three days?

 Look to the freezer.

-Blanched broccoli that you’ve stored in the freezer will last for a mind-boggling 1 year!
-Make sure you follow our instructions above to make sure it keeps well, though.
+Blanched broccoli that you’ve stored in the freezer will last for a mind-boggling entire year!
+Follow our instructions above to make sure it keeps well, though.

 So, Does Broccoli Go Bad?